Home » Health & Safety Channel » General Safety Center » Injury Prevention » Athletic Fields Are An Overlooked Safety Hazard

 One of the biggest hazards in outside field sports, yet often the most overlooked, is the field itself.

-• One quarter of all injuries.
-Fully 25% percent of all soccer injuries result from poor field conditions.
+Recent statistics suggest that as many as 25% percent of all soccer injuries result from poor field conditions.
+(Couture 2010).

-• Don't count on the referee.
-The referee is usually the one responsible for inspecting the field before a game begins to ensure that it is in a playable condition.
-Unfortunately, all too often, the referee barely arrives at the field in time for the game itself (if he or she shows at all!) and assumes that the coaches have inspected the field!
+While game officials are usually the ones responsible for inspecting a field before a game begins to ensure that it is in a playable condition, the reality is that, all too often, the referee barely arrives at the field in time for the game itself (if he or she shows at all!) and assumes that the coaches have inspected the field.

-• Coaches are too busy.
 The coaches are so busy getting their team ready to play and giving last minute instructions that they also don't have time to check the field for holes, puddles, broken glass, stones or other debris.
-Most coaches are happy to leave this task to the ref., so they don't bother to check the field themselves.
+Most coaches are happy to leave this task to the ref, so they don't bother to check the field themselves.

 Field Detail